roboticmaterialsgroup/soft-compiler/README.md

 b.
 Pre-configure all of the soft logic devices to the correct gate and test before assembly.
 c.
 Count the number of logic gates and 6 times it gives number of tubes for soft bistable valve.
 d.
 Different lengths of tubes will be needed depending on the schematic and logic devices.

+# Background for customising the soft compiler tool

+1. The soft compiler tool offers customisation to include the novel logic devices to the family.
+2. Create similar icons which can be configured as AND, OR, NOT,NAND or NOR gates and add them to 'Figures' folder.
+3. When properly linked, the tool can generate the block diagram to with new devices.